 Most of you who are reading this, might be ready to move beyond getting RSS Subscribers and you're venturing into affiliate marketing or even better you're promoting your own products or services.
 If that's you, I'm sure you realize the importance of capturing the emails of your visitors and building your subscriber lists is the way to go.

-Place an email sign up form in a prominent area on your blog like the header, sidebar, about page, or you can even put one at the top or bottom of your blog posts.
-Some bloggers use pop-up forms to attract subscribers and find them very effective.
-I prefer a more subtle approach like using the opt in box on the sidebar, which is built into my blog theme (aff. link) but just like any other marketing strategy, you need to use your own judgement and test a few different strategies to discover what works best and appeals to your specific audience.
+Place an email sign up form in a prominent area on your blog like the header, sidebar, about page, and you can even put one at the top or bottom of your blog posts.
+Many content marketers use pop-up forms to attract subscribers and find them very effective, they are fantastic for growing your list really quickly.
+I use the Leadboxes option from Leadpages for this on occasion but I also recommend you test using a more subtle approach like placing the opt in box on the sidebar.

 Video and Audio Content Syndication Platforms